 Whistler

-After returning to Whistler, we were fairly wrecked post hike so made a home made pasta dinner before a very gentle evening walk.
-50,000 steps later, we went for a night time hot tub dip to ease some aches.
-After spending the first 9 days eating and drinking out, we were more than happy to cook ourselves and save some money for later on in the trip.
+After returning to Whistler, we were fairly wrecked post-hike, where we made a homemade pasta dinner before a very gentle evening walk.
+50,000 steps later, we went for a nighttime hot tub dip to ease some aches.
+After spending the first 9 days eating and drinking out, we were more than happy to cook for ourselves and save some money for later on in the Canadian Rockies trip.

 Whistler to Ucluelet